Languages

 What they share

-These aren't four separate projects.
-They're four dialects of the same philosophy.
+These aren't five separate projects.
+They're five dialects of the same philosophy.

 Declarative over imperative